sōn mät 손맞 literally translates to hand flavor

 Maybe that’s not a good example.
 Don’t judge.

 I wanted to do many things when I grew up.
-One of them was owning and running a restaurant, serving homestyle Korean food and pastries and coffee and quiche.
+One of them was owning and running a restaurant serving homestyle Korean food, pastries, coffee, and quiche.
 And I did just that.
-No quiche or pastries but close enough and of course, homestyle Korean food and good coffee.
+No quiche or pastries but close enough.

 The dude and I had no experience* but we wanted to do everything.
-We hit the ground running at full speed, like there was an angry beast nipping at our ankles, about to consume us.
-Doing a lot of the work on the place ourselves in order to save money, staying late into the night–painting, cleaning, and fixing the endless amount of minor things.
-After a week of renovations, we opened with less than 5 items on the menu and people started trickling in.
-Then those people came back, and brought their friends and family, and told their co-workers—pretty soon the dining room was packed during lunch and dinner.
+We hit the ground running at full speed like there was an angry beast nipping at our ankles, about to consume us.
+In order to save money, we did a lot of the work on the place ourselves, staying late into the early hours of the morning – painting, cleaning, and fixing the endless amount of minor things.
+After a week of renovations, we opened with less than 5 items on the menu.

 Once the restaurant was fully operating, I had a new dream.
-I wanted to be nationwide—no, worldwide.
-I wanted to make bulgogi bowl and kimchi as accessible as a hamburger or pizza, anywhere in the world.
+I wanted to be worldwide.
+I wanted bulgogi rice bowls and kimchi to be as accessible as a hamburger or pizza, anywhere in the world.
 I wanted to redefine Korean food.
-All my recipes were made as streamlined as possible.
-Each ingredient served more than one purpose, the same seasoning and marinades were used for most of the dishes, but with a few changes that set each dish apart.
-I used mainly* fresh whole ingredients, never sacrificing flavor or quality.
+All my recipes were streamlined – each ingredient served more than one purpose.
+The same seasoning and marinades were used for most of the dishes but with a few changes that still set each dish apart.
+I prioritized keeping costs low but never sacrificed flavor or quality.
 I kept food waste to a minimum while using only whole fresh ingredients.

-At first, we were open 7 days a week from 10:30 to 9:30.
-And then 11:00 to 9:00, then closing in between rush hours, then open 6 days a week and closing major holidays, then closing even on the minor holidays, like President’s Day.
+At first we were open 7 days a week from 10:30 to 9:30.
+Then that changed to 11:00 to 9:00 and closing in between rush hours.
+And then open 6 days a week and closing major holidays.
+Then closing even on the minor holidays, like President’s Day.
 What restaurant closes on President’s Day?
 No restaurant closes on President’s Day.
-And then, on some days, we just closed up shop.
+And finally, on some days, we just closed up shop.

 My goal changed.
-I just wanted to stay open for more than a year.
-I wanted to beat the statistic that most restaurants close within a year.
-Never-mind that my goal didn’t even make sense.
-So, when a year and a few months was up, we closed the doors for good.
+I just wanted to beat the statistic that most restaurants close within a year.
+So when a year and a few months was up, we closed the doors for good.

-After we sold the restaurant, I tried several things: made a few websites, briefly went into business with my dad and tried my hand at photography.
+After we sold the restaurant I went into business with my dad and tried my hand at photography.
 I also taught myself programming and made a few simple websites.
-But mostly, my new puppy was sick and I drove myself crazy taking care of him.
-Turns out he had a life-threatening brain disease (that’s a story for another day).
+But mostly, my new puppy was sick and I drove myself crazy taking care of him – turns out he has a life-threatening brain disease.
 When I look back at the past year of my life, it’s blurry.
-No real progress made, no goals.
-Just going through the motions.
+I didn’t have any major goals – I just lived my life day to day.

 For a while, I wanted nothing to do with the kitchen.
-I kept finding excuses to not cook, like, the stove is too weak, there’s no counter space, I don’t want to do dishes today, etc. But slowly, I started cooking again and what I realize now is that my love for cooking and wanting to share it with everyone is a real and tangible thing.
-And thank the sweet baby Jesus for that.
+I kept finding excuses to not cook, like, the stove is too weak, there’s no counter space, I don’t want to do dishes, etc. But slowly I started cooking again and what I realize now is that my love for cooking and wanting to share it with everyone is a real and tangible thing.

-Since I wasn’t able to make the restaurant a worldwide operation, I’ll settle for the next best (maybe better) thing: the Internet.
-I’ll be sharing my secret recipes from the restaurant.
-I’ll share my family recipes.
+Since I wasn’t able to make the restaurant a worldwide operation, I’ll settle for the next best thing – the Internet.
+I’ll share my family recipes and my secret recipes from the restaurant.
 I’ll share anything and everything I like to make and eat.
-And yes, I’ll share pictures of the pups.
+And of course, I’ll share pictures of the pups.

 Our vision was: “What would we want to eat at a home-style Korean restaurant?
 And the portions better be legit.”

-*I had some–very little– experience.
+*I had some experience.
 I owned and ran a hot food pop-up at local farmer’s markets for a year prior to opening the restaurant.
-I originally wanted to keep the pop-up going (I kept it running for a month of so into opening) but the restaurant was priority and it needed all my attention.